 2. Background and Prior Works

 We start our background discussion by providing an overview on systolic arrays and their memory system.
-Next, we provide an overview on prior and in particular the SCALE-Sim environment which is extended by this study.
+Next, we provide an overview on prior work, and in particular the SCALE-Sim environment that is extended by this study.

 2.1.
 Systolic Arrays

-Systolic arrays (SAs) belong to the group of spatial architectures that are commonly used for DNNs convolution or general matrix multiplications [1, 12].
-An SA (illustrated by Figure 1) consists of a two-dimensional mesh array of tightly coupled processing elements (PEs) which can forward data directly between PEs in the same row and column through unidirectional connections.
-Each PE has an arithmetic logic unit (ALU) which is typically a multiply-and-accumulate functional unit and a local storage element which is used to store intermediate computations.
-The matrix multiplication, which is performed by the SA, multiplies the input feature map matrix (INFMAP) with the filter weights and produces the output feature map (OFMAP).
-The INFMAP and filter weights are read from the SA local memory and the OFMAP is written to the local memory.
-One of the key advantages of SAs is their mesh structure which can save significant number of memory accesses by taking advantage by reusing forwarded data that have been processed by neighbor PEs.
+Systolic arrays (SAs) belong to the group of spatial architectures that are commonly used for DNN convolution or general matrix multiplication [1, 12].
+An SA (illustrated by Figure 1) consists of a two-dimensional mesh array of tightly coupled processing elements (PEs) that can forward data directly between PEs in the same row and column through unidirectional connections.
+Each PE has an arithmetic logic unit (ALU) – which is typically a multiply-and-accumulate functional unit – and a local storage element that is used to store intermediate computations.
+Matrix multiplication performed by the SA multiplies the input feature map matrix (INFMAP) by the filter weights and produces the output feature map (OFMAP).
+The INFMAP and filter weights are read from the SA local memory, and the OFMAP is written to the local memory.
+One of the key advantages of SAs is their mesh structure, which can save a significant number of memory accesses by taking advantage of reusing forwarded data that have been processed by neighboring PEs.